Summary of Significant Accounting Policies

 The Federal and certain Provincial governments in Canada provide programs that are designed to assist film and television production in the form of refundable tax credits or other incentives.

 Estimated amounts receivable in respect of refundable tax credits are recorded as an offset to the related production operating cost, or to investment in film and television programming when the conditions for eligibility of production assistance based on the government’s criteria are met, the qualifying expenditures are made and there is reasonable assurance of realization.
-Determination of when and if the conditions of eligibility have been met is based on management’s judgement, and the amount recognized is based on management’s estimates of qualifying expenditures.
+Determination of when and if the conditions of eligibility have been met is based on management’s judgment, and the amount recognized is based on management’s estimates of qualifying expenditures.
 The ultimate collection of previously recorded estimates is subject to ordinary course audits from the Canada Revenue Agency (“CRA”) and Provincial agencies.
 Changes in administrative policies by the CRA or subsequent review of eligibility documentation may impact the collectability of these estimates.
-The Company continuously reviews the results of these audits to determine if any circumstances arise that in management’s judgement would result in a previously recognized amount to be considered no longer collectible.
+The Company continuously reviews the results of these audits to determine if any circumstances arise that in management’s judgment would result in a previously recognized amount to be considered no longer collectible.

 The Company classifies the tax credits receivable as current based on their normal operating cycle.
 Government assistance, in the form of refundable tax credits, is relied upon as a key component of production financing.
 These amounts are claimed from the CRA through the submission of income tax returns and can take up to 18 to 24 months from the date of the first tax credit dollar being earned to being received.
 As this financing is fundamental to the Company’s ability to produce animated productions and generate revenue in the normal course of business, the normal operating cycle for such assets is considered to be a 12-to-24-month period, or the time it takes for the CRA to assess and refund the tax credits earned.